Chart Color Schemes

 Manoora features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-The dwelling structure in Manoora, as per the latest Census, consisted of 38.7% houses and 61.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 68.4% houses and 31.6% other dwellings.
-Home ownership in Manoora was at 17.4%, with the remaining dwellings either mortgaged (21.5%) or rented (61.1%).
-The median monthly mortgage repayment in the area was $1,100, below Non-Metro Qld's average of $1,517.
-The median weekly rent figure was recorded at $270, compared to Non-Metro Qld's $315.
-Nationally, Manoora's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Manoora's dwelling structures, as per the latest Census, consisted of 38.7% houses and 61.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Non-Metro Qld's figures of 76.4% houses and 23.6% other dwellings.
+Home ownership in Manoora stood at 17.4%, with mortgaged dwellings at 21.5% and rented ones at 61.1%.
+The median monthly mortgage repayment was $1,100, lower than Non-Metro Qld's average of $1,655.
+The median weekly rent in Manoora was $270, compared to Non-Metro Qld's $345.
+Nationally, Manoora's mortgage repayments were significantly lower at $1,100 compared to the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing